aryan159/AmazonPriceTracker/README.md

 # AmazonPriceTracker
 A web-app to alert users of future price drops.
 Check it out at www.prizotracker.com

-This project is built using Django (the web framework), SQLite (the database) and Scrapy (the web crawler)
+This project is built using Django (the web framework), SQLite (the database) and Scrapy (the web crawler) and is hosted on Python Anywhere

 The main page.
 Enter the product url you would like to start tracking
 <img width="1440" alt="Main Page" src="https://user-images.githubusercontent.com/33245117/146040494-a94a676c-96b0-44f5-a754-658f480dc4b7.png">